philippn/now-playing-kiosk/README.md

 Requirements
 ------------
-- Microsoft .NET Framework 4.0+
+- Microsoft .NET Framework 4.6.1

 Usage Notes
 -----------
 Simply execute `NowPlayingKiosk.exe`.
 When a supported media player is playing back something, it will be detected automatically at runtime.

-To customize the layout to your liking, simply modify the `skin.xaml` located in the skin folder.
+To customize the layout to your liking, simply modify the `MainPage.xaml` located in the skin folder.
 For more details on XAML, please refer to: http://msdn.microsoft.com/en-us/library/ms747122(v=vs.110).aspx